People also refer to otolaryngologists as ear, nose, and throat (ENT) doctors. They provide both medical and surgical care.

 6) Drooping eyelids

-Excessive sagging of the upper eyelid can be part of the natural aging process but can also be caused by several different underlying conditions, such as diabetes mellitus, stroke, and tumors that affect nerves or muscle reactions.
-Drooping eyelids can sometimes obstruct vision.
+Excessive sagging of the upper eyelid can be part of the natural aging process, but several different underlying conditions might also be responsible, such as diabetes mellitus, stroke, and tumors that affect nerves or muscle reactions.

 Gastroesophageal reflux disease (GERD) is a condition in which stomach acid and other contents from the digestive tract travel up into the esophagus.